Pension Bible

 Pension nominations and expressions of wishes explained.

-An expression of wishes is the form that tells your pension scheme who to pay death benefits to.
-It takes five minutes to fill in — and failing to keep it current is one of the most common pension mistakes.
+An expression of wishes is the form that tells your pension scheme who you would like death benefits paid to.
+It is usually quick to update, and stale nominations can create outcomes you did not intend.

-- ▸An expression of wishes (or nomination form) tells your pension scheme trustees who to pay your death benefits to.
-It's not legally binding — but trustees follow it in the vast majority of cases.
+• An expression of wishes (or nomination form) tells your pension scheme trustees who you would like death benefits paid to.
+It is not legally binding — but trustees usually take it seriously.

 Trusts vs expressions of wishes